The Robotaxi Becomes the Street Interface

 Robotaxi companies are not wrong to make safety claims.
 The world of human driving is violent, distracted, tired, intoxicated, speeding, impatient, and unevenly enforced.
 A technology that reduces serious crashes would be socially valuable.

 Waymo's public safety-impact materials argue that its rider-only service should be compared to local human benchmarks rather than broad national averages, because crash risk varies by place, road type, and driving condition.
-A 2025 paper by Waymo-affiliated researchers examined 56.7 million rider-only miles through January 2025 and reported statistically significant lower crash rates than human benchmarks for several safety-relevant outcomes, including any-injury-reported and airbag-deployment crashes, with large reductions in vehicle-to-vehicle intersection crash events.
+Its Safety Impact hub says the company had driven 220.6 million rider-only miles without a human driver through March 2026, and reported lower crash rates than local human benchmarks for serious-injury-or-worse, airbag-deployment, and injury-causing crash outcomes.
+A 2025 peer-reviewed paper by Waymo-affiliated researchers examined 56.7 million rider-only miles through January 2025 and reported statistically significant lower crash rates than human benchmarks for several safety-relevant outcomes, including any-injury-reported and airbag-deployment crashes, with large reductions in vehicle-to-vehicle intersection crash events.

 Those findings are meaningful.
 They are also bounded.
 The evidence is strongest for the operational design domains, cities, weather patterns, routes, and fleet behavior represented in the data.
-Waymo itself notes that current operating cities do not include appreciable snowfall and that finer comparisons can run into limits of statistical power and human-exposure data.
-Safety is not a single universal number that can be transferred from one city, season, road type, or operational policy to another.
+Waymo itself notes that its current benchmarked operating cities do not include appreciable snow fall, that some comparisons depend on limited human-exposure data, and that statistical power changes with the number of observed events.
+The same company can show strong retrospective crash-rate results and still file recalls for flooded-road or freeway-construction behavior.
+Safety is not a single universal number that can be transferred from one city, season, road type, software version, or operational policy to another.

 A good regulator should welcome evidence while refusing magic.
 The right question is not "Are robotaxis safer than humans?" in the abstract.
-The better question is: safer for whom, under which conditions, compared to which baseline, at what fleet scale, with what emergency burden, with what reporting duties, and with what rights for cities and residents when the system behaves badly?
+The better question is: safer for whom, under which conditions, compared to which baseline, at what fleet scale, with what emergency burden, with what reporting duties, with what recall and remedy discipline, and with what rights for cities and residents when the system behaves badly?

 This distinction matters because safety evidence can become a political shield.
 A company can be statistically safer on some crash outcomes and still create unaddressed risks for transit reliability, emergency response, privacy, labor conditions, curb access, wheelchair users, cyclists, or neighborhoods used as testing grounds.
 Safety should be a gate into public debate, not a substitute for it.